-William O’Neil, founder of the Investor’s Business Daily, shares 20 key lessons for investors and traders seeking to profit in the stock market.
+William O’Neil, founder of the Investor’s Business Daily and the CANSLIM methodology, shares 20 key lessons for investors and traders seeking to profit in the stock market.

 1. Personal opinions, feelings, hopes, and beliefs about the stock market are usually wrong and often dangerous.
 Facts and markets, on the other hand, are seldom wrong.